 Why Catcalling Is Problematic

 Despite initially being seen as innocent by some, catcalling is problematic because it is harassment.
-Compliments are offered, not inflicted, and involve some amount of polite behavior and respect.
+True compliments are offered, not inflicted, and involve some amount of polite behavior and respect.
 Catcalling defies these definitions, instead opting for objectification and disrespect.
 Catcalling is problematic because:

 1) Catcalling May Make Women Feel Unsafe